What Does a Concealed Carry Course Look Like?

 Posted on July 03 2020

 In order to obtain a concealed carry license, most states require you to pass a concealed carry course.
-These courses cover the legalities of carrying concealed in your state, as well as basic firearm safety and live fire practice.
-There is usually a written test you need to pass, and you need to attend a certain number of classroom hours, which varies by state as well.
+These courses cover the legalities of carrying concealed in your state, as well as basic firearm safety and live-fire practice.
+There is usually a written test you will need to pass and a set number of classroom hours you will need to attend.
+The number of classroom hours varies from state to state.

 Dene Adams offers the best concealed carry holsters, as well as women's concealed carry clothing.
 We offer concealed carry corsets, shorts, legging, thigh holsters, inside the waistband, and more.
 Our mission is super simple: be the supplier of choice for women looking for comfortable concealed carry holsters so they can exercise their Second Amendment rights.
 While every concealed carry course is different, below we'll go over the basics that most CCW courses cover.
 Shop our CCW holsters online today!